 Keep flipping for nine habits that are ruining your skin while you sleep.

 Banilo Co.
 Clean It Zero ($16)

-Nothing beats a warm, cozy sleeping space—that is, until you consider the heat’s effect on your skin.
-There’s a reason Korean women sleep with the heat turned down and use hot packs during the winter time—high temps can dry out your skin and leave you with dull, thirsty skin in the a.m.
+Nothing beats a warm, cozy sleeping space—that is until you consider the heat’s effect on your skin.
+There’s a reason Korean women sleep with the heat turned down and use hot packs during the winter—high temps can dry out your skin and leave you with dull, thirsty skin in the a.m.
 Instead, keep the thermostat turned down and add a hot pack, or another blanket.
 And don’t forget the humidifier!

 It’s great that you and your long-distance bf/bestie have a nightly phone date—what’s not great is the fact you are transferring bacteria from your phone onto your freshly-cleansed face while you’re chatting it up.
 Always opt for speakerphone (or FaceTime!), but keep phone-time before bed to a minimum, anyway.
 Why?
-Too much artificial light before bed interferes with the production of melatonin, the sleep-inducing hormone—you can read more about ideal sleep conditions here.
+Too much artificial light before bed interferes with the production of melatonin, the sleep-inducing hormone.

 We’ve all been there—you told yourself you would unwind with an episode of [insert show here], and next thing you know it’s 3 a.m. and you’re almost finished with the first season.
 Preach.
 Next time you’re tempted to select “Play next episode,” remember this: Getting enough sleep is vital to your skin’s health.
 You should be clocking in at least seven to eight hours each night to allow your skin ample time to recover, heal, and rejuvenate.